 Serving suggestions:

-Serve the Prawn Nasi Goreng with egg omelet ribbons or fried egg with sunny side up along with cucumber and tomato slices on the side.
-You could also serve with these Indonesian salads:
+Serve the Prawn Nasi Goreng with egg omelet ribbons or fried egg a sunny side up, cucumber slices, or an egg with the sunny side up.
+You could also serve it with these Indonesian salads:

 Storage:

-Prawn Nasi Goreng can be refrigerated for a day and frozen for three months in an airtight container.
+Prawn Nasi Goreng can be refrigerated for 2 days and frozen for three months in an airtight container.
+Reheat it by thawing at room temperature and refrying it in a hot wok, adding a little oil as needed.

 Prawn Nasi Goreng